 ISS recognizes that many institutional investors may be subject to disclosure requirements regarding their use, if any, of research services.
-These requirements may be required by stewardship codes such as the UK Stewardship Code for institutional investors, and sometimes these are mandates which are dictated internally by a client.
+These mandates may be required by stewardship codes, such as the UK Stewardship Code for institutional investors; these requirements are also sometimes mandates which are dictated internally by a client.